artineering-io/flair-docs/flair/rendering/sequence.md

 If changed, the specified path will be saved within the scene globals node and be the same the next time the scene is opened.

 ## AOVs to render
 The left section outlines all AOVs (targets) available to render.
+If you wish to learn exactly what data each AOV contains, please refer to the [AOV documentation](/flair/rendering/aovs/).

 By default, all AOVs required to replicate the shader style in compositing are pre-selected.
 This allows to have the same stylization in, for example, _Nuke_ and have complete freedom to push the look further in _comp_.
 To change the default AOVs that are pre-selected, you can modify the `maya/prefs/sequence_renderer.py` file.